Brismuth-Apps-LLC/www.bulktexterpro.com/docs/faq.md

 # FAQ

 ### How do I install it / set it up?
-Check out our guide here: https://www.bulktexterpro.com/docs/getting-started/installing-it
+Check out our guide on [getting started](/docs/getting-started/installing-it).

 ### It says I need to update - how do I update it?
-Check out our guide here: https://www.bulktexterpro.com/docs/getting-started/updating-it
+Check out our guide on [updating it](/docs/getting-started/updating-it).

 ### How much does it cost?
 $4.95 a month - less than a cheeseburger! 🍔